Virtual Art and Non-fungible Tokens

 Date Written: April 11, 2021

-During early 2021 reports emerge of newfound excitement in the art world as a landmark sale of digital art for $ 69 million takes place.
-Fueled in part by the wealth recently created from digital currencies, major art dealers such as Christie’s and Sotheby’s embrace this new development.
-What then are nonfungible tokens, how is this related to the blockchain and what do we know about this ancient market for digital art?
+Fueled in part by the wealth recently created from digital currencies, major art dealers such as Christie’s and Sotheby’s have embraced the sale of non-fungible tokens attached to unique digital works of art.
+What are non-fungible tokens, how is this related to the blockchain and what do we know about this ancient market for digital art?
 It now appears that digital art can be added to the growing list of uses for blockchain technology now becoming a part of modern life.

 Suggested Citation: Suggested Citation